mazurkin/telegpt/README.md

 # telegpt

-The example of a command-line client for Telegram.
-This client fetched the history of the messages on one single day and makes the summary of conversation.
+The example of a command-line client for Telegram (this is not a Telegram bot).

+The client fetches the history of the messages from the specified char for one single day and makes the summary of conversation using LLM model.

 ## prerequisites